Yunus4832/Linux-0.11/README.md

 # linux-0.11 development environment(linux-based)

 > Code from [Linux-0.11](https://github.com/yuan-xy/Linux-0.11), with some
-> changes to README.md and .gitignore.
+> changes to README.md, .gitignore and Makefiles, delete some file that i
+> think are useless.
 >
 > Use `git update-index --skip-worktree hdc-0.11.img` to avoid tracking the
 > hdc-0.11.img file, which will be modified after the VM is booted, and these